Wellness Testing for Senior Dogs

 Wellness testing is a program of check-ups and blood tests designed to detect early or hidden disease in pets that appear to be healthy.
-In older pets, it is also used to monitor animals that feel well but have stable ongoing health problems.
+In older dogs, it is also used to monitor stable, but ongoing health problems.

-Dogs are very good at masking illness and disease may be present even in animals that do not appear to be sick.
+Dogs are very good at masking illness and disease that may be present.
 If a disease can be detected early on, before a pet shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
-Wellness testing is particularly important in senior (geriatric) dogs, since there is a greater chance that an older animal will develop disease or have an ongoing but stable condition that needs to be monitored.
+Wellness testing is particularly important in senior (and geriatric) dogs, since there is a greater chance that an older animal will develop disease or have an ongoing but stable condition that needs to be monitored.

 When is wellness testing done?

-Wellness Testing should be done on a regular basis, and many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination, and heartworm testing.
+Wellness testing should be done on a regular basis.
+Many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination, and heartworm testing.
 Your veterinarian may recommend more frequent testing depending on your dog's age or specific health concerns.
-Monitoring your older dog's health on a regular basis makes it easier for the veterinarian to detect minor changes that signal the onset of disease or deterioration of an existing condition.
+Monitoring your older dog's health on a regular basis makes it easier for your veterinarian to detect minor changes that signal the onset of disease or deterioration of an existing condition.